amandoabreu/amandoabreu.github.io/_drafts/2016-11-29-Migration-from-wordpress-to-jekyll-and-new-theme.markdown

 {% endhighlight %}
 </div>

+{: .header .header--two}
+### Setting up github-pages and my custom domain with https

+{: .header .header--two}
+### Problems with github-pages

 {: .header .header--three}
 ### About the new setup

-Jekyll, new theme, BEM, less specificity, disqus comments
+Jekyll, new theme, BEM, less specificity, disqus comments, gulp assets and images